 Jump to page content

-As one measure of the National Strategy for Gene- and Cell-based Therapies (National Strategy GCT) the BIH Biomedical Innovation Academy (BIA) has designed and implemented a new personal funding line called the “national Translational Tandem Program for Gene- and Cell-Based Therapies” (nTTP-GCT).
+As one measure of the National Strategy for Gene- and Cell-based Therapies (National Strategy GCT) the BIH Biomedical Innovation Academy (BIA) has designed and implemented a new personal funding line called the “national Translational Tandem Program for Gene- and Cell-based Therapies” (nTTP-GCT).

 Eligibility Criteria